-Two exams will be given to test your understanding of the material presented in the lectures, readings, and inclass activities.
+Two exams and several quizzes will be given to test your understanding of the material presented in the lectures, readings, and in-class activities.
 Exams may be in-class or online and open for a certain period.
 Please do not miss an exam as you will not have the opportunity to make it up.
 Make-up exams may be considered for legitimate and documented circumstances only (i.e., medical emergency, death in the family).